nerdmanship/nerdmanship/README.md

 ![][bob_img]

 Interactive Experiment Why did I do it?
 Successes?
 Control with buttons.
 Featured on front page of Codepen.io.

-[View project details >>][bob]
+[Launch project][bob]